AyuGram/AyuGramDocs/android/saving.md

 ## Save media

 As the title says.
-Automatically tries to download media after deletion.
+Automatically tries to download media after deletion, or creates a copy in `Saved Attachments` if downloaded before.

-## Save reactions

-Saves basic information about reactions.

-## Save in bot dialogs
+## Save in Bot Dialogs

 You want it to be **disabled**, since bots often edit/delete messages to make sure you get the best experience.